andrigamerita/meritous/readme.txt

-MERITOUS v 1.2
+MERITOUS v 1.2 (Miyoo v0.1)
+for Miyoo (Bittboy / PocketGo / PowKiddy V90/Q90)
-for Windows 98/2K/XP/other operating systems by Lancer-X/ASCEAI
+by Lancer-X/ASCEAI

 Far below the surface of the planet is a secret.